Adesh-04/React/README.md

 # E-commerce

-  This is a basic e-commerce website for future work.
+  This is a basic E-commerce website for future work.

 # Steps-to-run :